-some family members still living in Pond Inlet and Inukjuak moved to Grise Fiord to be closer to family and friends.
-By 2011, Grise Fiord's population had reached 130, and the community was serviced by an airport, hotel, the Grise Fiord Co-operative, a school, and an Anglican church.1
+Tununirmiut, and families from Inukjuak, known as Itivimiut, were moved to the area.
+The settlement was originally located on the Lindstrom Peninsula, 70 kilometres west of the RCMP detachment, and 8 kilometres west of Grise Fiord.
+In 1956, the RCMP relocated their post to Grise Fiord, and the Inuit settlement moved in 1961 when the school was opened.
+Throughout the 1960s and 1970s, some residents, especially families from Inukjuak, left the community to return to their previous homes.
+Others moved to Grise Fiord from Pond Inlet and Inukiuak to be closer to family and friends.
+By 2011, Grise Fiord's population had reached 130, and the community was serviced by an airport, hotel, the Grise Fiord Co-operative, a school, and an Anglican church.